matborowiak/exchange-calculator/README.md

 ![App preview](https://i.imgur.com/ykxy81Z.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for fast and easy start.
-On top of that the app uses [axios](https://github.com/axios/axios) and [node-sass](https://github.com/sass/node-sass).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before start

+The app should build without errors using `node v14`.

+The app uses [https://openexchangerates.org/](https://openexchangerates.org/) api in order to fetch real time currency exchange rates.
+In order to make it work you have to create an account @openexchangerates.org and obtain free API key `APP_ID` and use it as environment variable:

+1. In root directory copy `.env` file and rename it to: `.env.local`
+2. Save your api key as `REACT_APP_APP_ID` environment variable

 ## Available Scripts